Request Demo

 Most homeowners associations charge a fee to prepare this letter or certificate.

 A legal precedent confirms it is permissible for HOAs to charge annual application fees for units intended to be rented out to lessees.
-Other types of fees that homeowners’ associations can charge in some states are screening fees and move-in and move-out fees.
+Other types of fees that homeowners’ associations can charge for renting, in some states, are screening fees and move-in and move-out fees.

 Fees associated with rentals have become a hot topic over the last few years, especially for those located in growing vacation hot spots or used as short-term rental properties.

-It’s essential to understand what your HOA fees do cover and what is not included.
+It’s essential to understand what the HOA fees cover and what is not included.
 While repairs or upgrades to common areas are typical, that does not necessarily mean HOA dues cover your yard’s lawn care or snow removal for your walkway.

-Other things that are generally not included in your monthly or annual dues are costs to renovate or improve your unit.
-You are responsible for any interior upgrades, renovations, or maintenance that occurs.
+Other things that are generally not included in the monthly or annual dues are costs to renovate or improve your unit.
+Owners are responsible for any interior upgrades, renovations, or maintenance that occurs.

-Similarly, suppose a special assessment is being charged by the homeowner’s association and is needed to offset a reserve deficiency or raise money for a new capital project.
-In that case, those assessments are usually charged independently from your monthly or annual dues as well.
+Occasionally, the homeowner’s association charges special assessment fees.
+Those are usually fees that offset a reserve deficiency or raise money for a new capital project.
+Special assessments are charged independently from the monthly or annual dues.

-Keep in mind the largest expenses that cause associations to charge higher dues are typically those linked to excessive water or power consumption.
-This includes swimming pools and communal greenhouses or garden spaces.
+The largest HOA expenses that cause associations to charge higher dues are typically those linked to excessive water or power consumption.
+These include swimming pools and communal greenhouses or garden spaces.

 Gyms, exercise areas, and multi-media spaces can also be equally expensive if they use excessive electricity or power.

-Lastly, parking lots also go through a lot of wear and tear and can be expensive to break-out and repave.
-Make sure to ask about any upcoming projects the HOA has in the works before buying in an HOA.
+Lastly, parking lots also go through a lot of wear and tear and can be expensive to break out and repave.
+Make sure to ask about any upcoming projects the HOA has in the works so you can let the buyer know before the closing.

 If you are still uncertain what your fees cover – let us know!
-We, at InspectHOA, have already helped thousands of homeowners and real estate investors like yourself make sense of their HOA finances.
+At InspectHOA, we have already helped thousands of homeowners and real estate investors like yourself make sense of their HOA finances.

 tw fb link tg whatsappp